top of page

 Our Chapter

-We began our journey to becoming a fraternity as incoming freshmen in 1979.
+We began our journey to becoming a fraternity as incoming freshmen in the Fall of 1979.
 We started on the first floor of the Howell Hall dormitory, back in the day when “co-ed by floor” was a radical new idea.
-Heavy rains and two hurricanes passed through the Tampa Bay area our first month at the University of Tampa.
-Thus, our intramural teams were named the “Hurricanes,” who were the foundation of the brotherhood in the fraternity’s early years.
+The first floor of Howell Hall became the foundation of the brotherhood in the fraternity’s early years.

 Howell-Hall.jpg